resourceful-workshop/resourceful-2025/_site/README.md

-# RESOURCEFUL-2020
+# RESOURCEFUL-2023

-RESOURCEs and representations For Under-resourced Languages and domains
+Resources and representations for under-resourced languages and domains